-AVF 141 Private Pilot Flight (Stage 1) 4 (44/0) Scheduled flight time, ground critique, discussions, and observation time; both dual and solo flights.
+AVF 141 Private Pilot Flight (Stage 1) 4 (44/0) Scheduled flight time, ground critique, discussions, and observation time: both dual and solo flights.
+Instrument observation time; both dual and solo flights.
 Instrument flight training is integrated with all phases of flying.
 Includes simulator time.
-(F, W)

-AVF 142 Private Pilot Flight (Stage 2) 4 (44/0) Scheduled flight time, ground critique, discussions and observation time; both dual and solo flights.
+AVF 142 Private Pilot Flight (Stage 2) 4 (44/0)

+Scheduled flight time, ground critique, discussions and observation time; both dual and solo flights.
 Instrument flight training is integrated with all phases of flying.
 Includes simulator time.
-Prerequisite: AVF 141 (F, W, S,) AVF 143 Private Pilot Flight (Stage 3) 4 (44/0) Scheduled flight time, ground critique, discussions and observation time; both dual and solo flights.
+Prerequisite: AVF 141

+AVF 143 Private Pilot Flight (Stage 3) 4 (44/0) Scheduled flight time, ground critique, discussions and observation time; both dual and solo flights.
 Instrument flight training is integrated with all phases of flying.
 Includes simulator time.
-Prerequisite: AVF 142 (W, S)
+Prerequisite: AVF 142

 AVF 190, 290 Flight (Alternate) 0-4 (5-44/0) Provides additional aircraft flight time to allow the student additional time to increase his/her skill or complete a course of study.
 Includes flight time and follow-up critique.
-Prerequisite: AVF 141 (F, W, S, Su)
+Prerequisite: AVF 141